 In MDAnalysis, individual trajectory frames are loaded into memory, which ensures that even systems with tens of millions of atoms can be efficiently analyzed on resources with moderate RAM sizes.
-The test trajectory (file size 30 GB) had 2,512,200 frames in total so each frame was about 0.011 MB in size.
-With $t{I/O}\approx 0.3$ ms per frame, the data were ingested at a rate of about 40 MB/s for a single process.
+The test trajectory (file size 30 GB) had 2, 512, 200 frames in total so each frame was about 0.011 MB in size.
+With $t{I/O} \approx 0.3$ ms per frame, the data were ingested at a rate of about 40 MB/s for a single process.
 For 24 MPI ranks (one SDSC Comet node), the aggregated reading rate would have been about 1 GB/s, well within the available bandwidth of 56 Gb/s of the InfiniBand network interface that served the Lustre file system, but nevertheless sufficient to produce substantial constant network traffic.

-Furthermore, in our study the default Lustre stripe size value was 1 MB, i.e., the amount of contiguous data stored on a single Lustre OST.
+Furthermore, in our study the default Lustre stripe size value was 1 MB, i.e., the amount of contiguous data stored on a single Lustre object storage target (OST).
 Each I/O request read a single Lustre stripe but because the I/O size (0.011 MB) was smaller than the stripe size, many of these I/O requests were likely just accessing the same stripe on the same OST but nevertheless had to acquire a new reading lock for each request.
 The reason for this behavior is related to ensuring POSIX consistency that relates to POSIX I/O API and POSIX I/O semantics, which can have adverse effects on scalability and performance.
 Parallel file systems like Lustre implement sophisticated distributed locking mechanisms to ensure consistency.
 For example, locking mechanisms ensures that a node can not read from a file or part of a file while it might be being modified by another node.
-When the application I/O is not designed in a way to avoid scenarios where multiple nodes are fighting over locks for overlapping extents, Lustre can suffer from scalability limitations .
-Continuously keeping metadata updated in order to have fully consistent reads and writes (POSIX metadata management), requires writing a new value for the file's last-accessed time (POSIX atime) every time a file is read, imposing a significant burden on parallel file system .
-Mache et al. observed that contention for the interconnect between OSTs and compute nodes due to MPI communication may lead to variable performance in I/O measurements .
-Conversely, our data suggest that single-shared-file I/O on Lustre can negatively affect MPI communication as well, even at moderate numbers (tens to hundreds) of concurrent requests, similar to the results from recent network simulations that predicted interference between MPI and I/O traffic .
-Brown et al.'s work indicated that MPI traffic (inter-process communication) could be affected by increasing I/O. In particular, a few MPI processes were always delayed by one to two orders of magnitude more than the median time, which we would classify as stragglers.
-In summary, our observations, seen in the context of the work by Brown et al. , suggest that our observed stragglers with large variance in the communication step could be due to interference of MPI communications with the I/O requests on the same networ
+In fact, when the application I/O is not designed in a way to avoid scenarios where multiple nodes are fighting over locks for overlapping extents, Lustre can suffer from scalability limitations 75.
+Continuously keeping metadata updated in order to have fully consistent reads and writes (POSIX metadata management), requires writing a new value for the file's last-accessed time (POSIX atime) every time a file is read, imposing a significant burden on parallel file system 76.
+It was observed that contention for the interconnect between OSTs and compute nodes due to MPI communication may lead to variable performance in I/O measurements77.
+Conversely, our data suggest that single-shared-file I/O on Lustre can negatively affect MPI communication as well, even at moderate numbers (tens to hundreds) of concurrent requests, similar to recent network simulations that predicted interference between MPI and I/O traffic 78.
+This work indicated that MPI traffic (inter-process communication) can be affected by increasing I/O, and in particular, a few MPI processes were always delayed by one to two orders of magnitude more than the median time.
+In summary, these observations in the context of the work by Brown et al. 78 suggest that our observed stragglers with large variance in the communication step might be due to interference of MPI communications with the I/O requests on the same network.